-Required Coursework 6 cr.
+Required Coursework

-ED 700 Thesis - Research and Proposal Development 3 cr.
+ED 700 Thesis - Research and Proposal Development

-ED 701 Thesis - Research 3 cr.
+ED 701 Thesis - Research

-ED 799 Thesis - Continuous Enrollment 1 cr.
+ED 799 Thesis - Continuous Enrollment

-N. N.T 1 .
-1
+Note: A maximum of six thesis hours may be counted toward degree requirements.
+Students

-\ Note: A maximum of six thesis hours may be counted toward degree requirements.
-Students electing the thesis option will not take ED 631.
+electing the thesis option will not take ED 631.
 Degree completion with a Thesis Option requires a minimum of 33 credit hours.

 - All student candidates must successfully complete the required credit hours with a 3.0 grade point average, with no more than 2 "C's" and no grade lower than a "C." See Academic Policies under the Academic Standards section of this catalog for more information. - An application for graduation is required before a completion statement is posted to the transcript.
-The application for graduation is available in MyPark in the "Registrar" link under the "Offices" tab.
-Students must return the completed form with the appropriate fee.
+The application for graduation is available at www.park.edu/graduation - Students must return the completed form with the appropriate fee.
 See the Graduation Requirements section in this catalog for more information.